seek-oss/skuba/docs/deep-dives/pnpm.md

     Cannot find module 'foo'.
 Did you mean to set the 'moduleResolution' option to 'nodenext', or to add aliases to the 'paths' option? ts(2792)
     ```

-    To resolve this, you would need to run `pnpm install foo`.
+    Run `pnpm install foo` to resolve this error.

-11. Modify your `Dockerfile` or `Dockerfile.dev-deps` file
+12. Modify `Dockerfile` or `Dockerfile.dev-deps`

-    Your build pipeline may mount an ephemeral `.npmrc` with an auth token at `/workdir`.
+    Your build pipeline may have previously mounted an ephemeral `.npmrc` with an auth token at `/workdir`.
-    We need to mount this elsewhere now that our Git repository stores pnpm configuration in `.npmrc`.
+    This needs to be mounted elsewhere to avoid overwriting the new pnpm configuration stored in `.npmrc`.

     ```diff
       FROM --platform=${BUILDPLATFORM:-<%- platformName %>} node:20-alpine AS dev-deps